michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 * Install any software you need --- and there's a *bunch* we are going to cover
   --- before you need it
 * Consider preparing a USB bootable tool kit.
 Ventoy makes it easy to not have to pick one.
-Instead, you can fill a big thumb drive with a variety.
+Instead, you can fill a big thumb drive with a variety, like the ones listed here.

 :::